andriustheviking/unreal-notes/unreal-objects.md

 - `GetPlayerPawn(const UObject* WorldContextObject, int32 PlayerIndex)`

 - `GetPlayerController(const UObject* WorldContextObject, int32 PlayerIndex)`
-  - Player Index only works for local multiplayer
+  - Note: Player Index only works for local multiplayer

 - `ApplyDamage()`
   - will cause *`OnTakeAnyDamage`* to be called called on object